intel/authservice-configurator/README.md

 # Authservice-webhook

 Authservice-webhook manages AuthService configuration.
-It creates and controls two CRDs: Configuration and Chain.
-The users create CRs, and the controller uses them to build authservice configuration files and wraps them into ConfigMaps.
+It creates and controls Chain CRD.
+The users create CRs, and the controller uses them to build AuthService configuration files and wraps them into ConfigMaps.
 The main use case to enable multi-tenant configuration of AuthService running with Istio Ingress Gateway deployment.

 ![Authservice-webhook diagram](doc/images/authservice-webhook.png)